ekeskin/touch_zoom/README.md

 I have bound ```F21``` to one of the keys on my mouse using Logi Options software.
 It can be bound to any key using AutoHotKey or similar software.

+Since this software installs a global keyboard hook, I won't be providing a pre-built binary.
+You can build it yourself.

 ### Move mode

 There is an experimental mode that allows you to simulate moving the screen around.
 Can be enabled in the systray icon menu.
 I still don't like it yet, so it is disabled by default.
 Feel free to play with it.

-(When blocking the mouse move event, windows doesn't update the mouse cursor position, so it is not possible to move the mouse cursor around the screen while in this mode.
-I am still looking for a solution to this problem.)
+When blocking the mouse move event, windows doesn't update the mouse cursor position.
+So it is not possible to move the mouse cursor around the screen if we block propagation of the mouse move event.
+Currently, we're not blocking the mouse move event, but this has a side effect of also moving the mouse cursor around the screen.
+I am still looking for a solution to this problem.

 ## How it works